Stochastic Normalized Gradient Descent with Momentum for Large-Batch Training: Relationship between Smoothness Constant and Batch Size in MSGD

-We can observe that a larger $L$ leads to a smaller batch size in MSGD.
+We can find that a larger $L$ leads to a smaller batch size in MSGD.
 If $B$ does not satisfy (\ref{eq:msgd batch size}), MSGD will get higher computation complexity.

-In fact, to the best of our knowledge, among all the existing convergence analysis of SGD and its variants on both convex and non-convex problems, we can observe three necessary conditions for the $\OM(1/\epsilon^4)$ computation complexity guarantee~\citep{DBLP:conf/kdd/LiZCS14,DBLP:conf/nips/LiASY14,DBLP:conf/nips/LianZZHZL17,DBLP:conf/aaai/YuYZ19,DBLP:conf/icml/YuJY19}: (a) the objective function is $L$-smooth; (b) the learning rate $\eta$ is less than $\OM(1/L)$; (c) the batch size $B$ is proportional to the learning rate $\eta$.
-One direct corollary is that the batch size is limited by the smooth constant $L$, i.e., $B\leq \OM(1/L)$.
-Hence, we can not increase the batch size casually in these SGD based methods.
-Otherwise, it may slow down the convergence rate and we need to compute more gradients, which is consistent with the observations in~\citep{DBLP:conf/nips/HofferHS17}.
+In fact, to the best of our knowledge, we can observe three conditions on which all existing convergence analyses~\cite{11, 10, 12, 26, 25} of SGD and its variants rely for guaranteeing the $\OM(1/\epsilon^4)$ computation complexity for both convex and non-convex problems:

+\begin{itemize} \item the objective function is $L$-smooth; \item the learning rate $\eta$ is less than $\OM(1/L)$; \item the batch size $B$ is proportional to the learning rate $\eta$. \end{itemize} A direct corollary is that the batch size is constrained by the smoothness constant $L$, i.e., $B\leq \OM(1/L)$.
+Hence, we cannot increase the batch size casually in these SGD based methods.
+Otherwise, it may slow down the convergence rate, and we need to compute more gradients, which is consistent with the results obtained in~\cite{7}.

+We also observe that although EXTRAP-SGD~\cite{13} adopts the extrapolation technique, which simulates the variance of a small-batch gradient in large-batch training, its learning rate is constrained by the smoothness constant.
+In particular, the average square of the gradient norm has an upper bound $\OM(B/(\eta\CM) + \OM((\eta+\eta^2)/B)$ with $\eta \leq \OM(1/L)$.
+Hence, the batch size of EXTRAP-SGD remains constrained by the smoothness constant.